 The screenshot shows the LPI help interface.
-On the left, a sidebar lists global functions under the 'modeller' category, including 'Global Functions', 'ModellerDlg', 'Modeller.getHandle', 'ModellerDlg.onClose', 'Modeller.abqusExport', 'Modeller.AfisLsPBox', 'Modeller.getUnmanagedManager', 'Modeller.getAeStart', 'Modeller.getSessionFileAssignment', 'Modeller.getSessionFileAssignment', 'Modeller.bringToFront', 'Modeller.browseDir', 'Modeller.calculateAndWriteSection', 'Modeller.calculateEnd', 'Modeller.clickStart', 'Modeller.closePmfile', 'Modeller.getMdfileImportData', and 'Modeller.getMdfileImportData'.
-The 'Modeller.newDatabase' function is highlighted on the right.
-The function description is: 'Creates a new, blank, model database without saving changes in the previous model, if any.
+On the left, a sidebar lists global functions under the 'modeller' category.
+On the right, the details for the 'Modeller.newDatabase' function are displayed.
+The function signature is 'newDatabase([analysisType], [filename])'.
+A note states: 'Creates a new, blank, model database without saving changes in the previous model, if any.
 (Use db.save first)'.
-It has three parameters: 'analysisType' (optional string, 'Analysis type to create: "Structural", "Thermal", or "Coupled"'), 'filename' (optional string, 'Filename to be created, e.g. "C:\temp\myModel.lmdf".
+A table defines the parameters: 'analysisType' (optional string, 'Analysis type to create: "Structural", "Thermal", or "Coupled"'), 'filename' (optional string, 'Filename to be created, e.g. "C:\temp\myModel.lmdf".
 If not given, the database will not be associated with any file until saveAs is called'), and 'Return value' (IFDatabase, 'The new database').
-Below the function description are 'Back to Modeller' and 'Back to Overview' links.
+Below the table are 'Back to Modeller' and 'Back to Overview' links.